BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/16_4_Using_PSBTs_in_Libwally.md

 You learned all about Partially Signed Bitcoin Transactions (PSBTs) in [§7.1](07_1_Creating_a_Partially_Signed_Bitcoin_Transaction.md) and [§7.2](07_2_Using_a_Partially_Signed_Bitcoin_Transaction.md), and as you saw in [§7.3: Integrating with Hardware Wallets](https://github.com/BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/blob/master/07_3_Integrating_with_Hardware_Wallets.md), one of their prime advantages is being able to integrate with offline nodes, such as Hardware Wallets.
 HWI allowed you to pass commands to a Hardware Wallet, but what does the wallet itself use to manage the PSBTs?
 As it happens, it can use something like Libwally, as this section demonstrates.

-Basically, Libwally has all the PSBT functionality, so if there's something you could do with `bitcoind`, you could also do it using Libwally, even if your device is offline.
+Basically, Libwally has all of the PSBT functionality, so if there's something you could do with `bitcoind`, you could also do it using Libwally, even if your device is offline.
 What follows is the barest introduction to what's a very complex topic.

 ## Converting a PSBT

-Converting a PSBT into Libwally's internal structure is incredibly easy, you just run `wally_psbt_from_base64` with a base64 PSBT (which means the outputs you received from `bitcoind`, like:
+Converting a PSBT into Libwally's internal structure is incredibly easy, you just run `wally_psbt_from_base64` with a base64 PSBT — which are the outputs produced by `bitcoin-cli`, such as:

 `cHNidP8BAJoCAAAAAri6BLjKQZGO9Y1iVIYbxlxBJ2kqsTPWnxGaH4HrSjxbAAAAAAD+////leV0hwJ0fO40RmhuFVIYtO16ktic2J4vJFLAsT5TM8cBAAAAAP7///8CYOMWAAAAAAAWABTHctb5VULhHvEejvx8emmDCtOKBU+gBwAAAAAAFgAU9Ojd5ds3CJi1fIRWbj92CYhQgX0AAAAAAAEBH0BCDwAAAAAAFgAUABk8i/Je8Fb41FcaHD9lEj5f54giBgMBaNlILisC1wJ/tKie3FStqhrfcJM09kfQobBTOCiuxRiaHVILVAAAgAEAAIAAAACAAAAAADkCAAAAAQEfQEIPAAAAAAAWABQtTxOfqohTBNFWFqFm0tUVdK9KXSIGAqATz5xLX1aJ2SUwNqPkd8+YaJYm94FMlPCScm8Rt0GrGJodUgtUAACAAQAAgAAAAIAAAAAAAAAAAAAAIgID2UK1nupSfXC81nmB65XZ+pYlJp/W6wNk5FLt5ZCSx6kYmh1SC1QAAIABAACAAAAAgAEAAAABAAAAAA==`